Darkstar1975/riftx-music/releases/red-team/lyrics.md

+# Red Team

+**Artist:** RIFTX
+**Release Date:** 28 december 2024

 Red team strikes, unseen they move
 Stealth and precision, they won't lose
 Infiltrate the system, breach the core
 Red team operators, they strike once more

 Silent approach, they breach the line
 Shadows strike, they claim the time
 No defenses, they dominate

 Red team operators, they own the fight
 Systems fall, they're out of sight

 Hidden codes, they infiltrate
 Systems weak, they leave no fate
 Red team strikes, they own the night

 Take it higher, breach the wall
 Their control breaks, they'll fall

 Red team operators, they take the prize
 Systems fall, they own the skies

 Hidden forces
 They strike unseen

 Red team operators, they've sealed the fate
 The system falls, they dominate

 They've breached the core
 They've won the war.